Request Initial Consultation

 Over time I began to regain feeling in my chest, then my hips, and very slowly my toes.
 I would be transferred to a rehabilitation unit where multiple daily therapy sessions empowered me to work hard.
 Each day, something small, be it a family member, a comment, a small movement of my toe began to give me hope.
 My hope slowly became restored.

-With God’s grace, and a number of people who provided me hope throughout that very difficult time, including each of my family members, I have fully recovered.
+With God’s grace, and a number of people who provided me hope throughout that very difficult time, including each one of my family members, I have fully recovered.

 My experience has made me so incredibly empathetic with those, like me on that gurney, who suffer tremendous insults – through no fault of their own – to their body or mind, and thereafter undergo each and every horrible thought and feeling that naturally flows from tragic events.
-I was so very fortunate to have so many remarkable people around me who restored my hope – even at the worst of time.
+I was so very fortunate to have so many remarkable people around me who restored my hope – even at the worst of times.
 I want to contribute to the restoration of hope for my clients and their families, and I want them to know – I understand.
 I have been there.
 I have suffered in that same place, and together, I do believe we can restore hope for tomorrow.
 That is the purpose of my firm, my practice and my commitment to each and every one of the clients – and their families – that I serve.

 I began my legal career in 2002 with a national multi-district litigation law firm in Newport Beach, California.
 There I worked on a variety of high-profile, complex-litigation projects including pharmaceutical and medical-device litigation across the country.